 Many new students do not yet know what they want to study.
 To help them figure out a plan of action, UFV offers Educational Advising services.
 Advisors help students, prospective students and their families in formulating educational plans, understanding institutional policies and procedures, and accessing services designed to increase their success.
-Make an appointment here.
+Make an appointment with an advisor now.

 Cost of education at UFV

 A typical undergraduate student taking a full course load at UFV can expect to pay about $4,080 in tuition over two semesters.
 See our Academic Calendar to view current fees and other costs.

 Scholarships and awards are available that recognize academic achievement but also financial need and special situations.
 Visit UFV’s Surfing for Dollars site for more information.